cedardevs/onestop-test-data/README.md

 ## Utility scripts

 - `manifest.sh` updates the manifest files.
 Run this after adding or removing test data.
-- `upload.sh` recursively curls test data to the OneStop or Inventory Manager API.
+- `upload.sh` recursively curls metadata to the OneStop, via the Registry API.

 ### Example usage
 To update all manifests